cloudtrust/event-emitter/README.md

 The integration tests rely on the arquillian-based Keycloak test framework.
 As Keycloak does not publish publicly the related jars for testing, one needs to manually build them so that they are available for maven for testing.

-For building these tests-jars, you need to:
-* clone the official Keycloak repository (https://github.com/keycloak/keycloak)
-* checkout the tag of the Keycloak version related to the version of the event-emitter module
-* execute `mvn clean install -DskipTests` in the Keycloak repository to build the jars and put them in your maven repository

-Once these test-jars are built, the event-emitter module can be built.

 ### Binary
 The build produces the JAR of the module, along with a TAR.GZ file that contains the dependencies to be installed